MONO MEALS

 2. EASIER DIGESTION

-Even some of the most common things that people eat today are made with food combinations that are incredibly difficult to digest.
+Even some of the most common things that people are eating today involve food combinations that are incredibly difficult to digest.

-Many pastries in America are made with eggs, milk, butter, flour, sugar, salt and yeast, and when all of these ingredients are combined, they become a glue-like substance that is difficult to digest.
-(Don't forget that the word "gluten" is "Latin" for "glue", and that the word "pastries" literally means "paste-like products".)
+Many pastries in America are made with eggs, milk, butter, flour, sugar, salt and yeast.
+And when all of these ingredients are combined they become a glue-like substance that can clog up your digestion.
+(The word "gluten" is "Latin" for "glue", and the word "pastries" literally means "paste-like products".)

-And if you make yourself a simple sandwich with bread, bologna, and cheese, you might think of it as only having a few ingredients, but if you look at the actual ingredient lists on the bread, the bologna, and the cheese, you will likely find that there are actually dozens of different ingredients in that "simple sandwich".
+If you make yourself a simple sandwich with bread, bologna, and cheese, you might think of it as only having a few ingredients.
+But if you look at the "ingredient lists" on the bread, the bologna, and the cheese, you may find that there are actually a few dozen ingredients in that "simple sandwich".

-Believe me when I say that eating a bowl of grapes instead will be a lot easier on your digestion, and over time you will start to enjoy the lighter and smoother feeling that you get after eating "mono meals".
+Believe me when I say that eating a bowl of grapes instead will be a lot easier on your digestion and that over time you will start to enjoy the lighter and smoother digestion that you experience after eating foods that don't come with an "ingredient list".

-If eating "mono meals" seems like a radical idea to you, keep in mind that this is how virtually all of the other species on the planet eats.
+If eating "mono meals" sounds like a radical idea to you, keep in mind that virtually all of the other species on this planet eat this way.

-For example, bears will eat fish, and bears will also eat honey, but a bear will never catch a fish and dip it into honey before eating it.
-(When bears find honey they will simply feast on honey, and during the time of the year when the salmon run upstream, bears will simply feast on salmon.)
+For example, bears will eat fish, and bears will also eat honey.
+But a bear will never catch a fish and dip it into honey before eating it.
+(When bears find honey, they will simply feast on honey.
+And during the short time of the year when the salmon run upstream, bears will simply feast on salmon.)

 4. IT WILL BE A LOT HARDER TO OVEREAT

-If you only eat one type of food at a time, and you chew it slowly and focus on the taste and texture of what you are eating, your body will clearly let you know when it is time to stop eating by altering your tastebuds.
+If you only eat one type of food at a time, your body will let you know when it is time to stop eating by altering your tastebuds so that what you are eating will cease to taste good.

-For example, avocados are high in fat, and if I eat one avocado by itself, it will taste like cheese and I will enjoy eating it, but if I try to eat two avocados, the second one will taste more like butter to me, and even if you are someone who likes putting butter on things, you probably wouldn't want to eat a stick of butter by itself as a "mono meal".
+For example, avocados are high in fat and if I eat one it will taste kind of like cheese to me, and I will enjoy it.
+But if I try to eat two avocados, the second one will taste more like butter to me.
+And even if you are someone who likes putting butter on things, you probably wouldn't want to eat a stick of butter by itself as a "mono meal".

-So if I eat avocados as a "mono meal", my body will clearly let me know that one is enough, but if I mash up a bunch of avocados and make "guacamole", and then I eat the guacamole with a bag of salty corn chips, I could probably eat 3 or 4 avocados before they stopped tasting good to me.
+So if I eat an avocado by itself, my body will clearly let me know that one is enough, and I won't be able to eat a second one without it starting to taste unappealing.
+But if I mash up a bunch of avocados, add spicy ingredients to them, and make "guacamole", and then I eat it with a bag of salty chips, I could probably eat 3 or 4 avocados worth of guacamole before it stops tasting good to me.

-Different foods digest differently, and when we consume a lot of different foods at the same time, it creates a lot of internal confusion, which results in there being a delay in the time that it takes for us to get the internal message that it's time to stop eating.
+Different foods can require different internal environments to be digested, so when we consume a lot of different foods at the same time it can create a lot of internal confusion and chaos, and this results in there being a delay in the time that it takes for us to get the signals from our body that we've had enough and that we should stop eating.

-It's easy to settle for foods that aren't the best quality when they are mixed together with lots of other ingredients or have artificial flavors added to them.
+It's easy to settle for foods that aren't good quality when they are mixed with so many other ingredients that you can barely taste them, or when they have artificial flavors added to them that make them taste a lot better than they actually do.

-But once you attempt to eat a meal of nothing but unripe bananas, or nothing but tomatoes that taste like cardboard, you will never want to have that experience again, and you will naturally start seeking out better quality foods to nourish yourself with.
+But once you try to eat a meal of nothing but sour unripe oranges or nothing but out-of-season tomatoes that taste like cardboard, you will never want to have that experience again, and you will want to make sure that they are better quality next time you eat them.

 And once you start finding and experiencing better quality foods, you will find yourself in a state of child-like wonder over how amazing something as simple as a bowl of blueberries can be...